 2. The Ohio And Erie Canal Towpath

 Ohio’s second-longest hike is 129.2 km long (80 mi), the Ohio and Erie Canal Towpath.
-This multi-day hike is a point-to-point located in Northeast Ohio from Cleveland to the small city of Zoar.
-This beginner-level hike is long however featuring an easy walking path that is well marked, smooth, and flat.
+This multi-day hike is a point-to-point location in Northeast Ohio from Cleveland to the small city of Zoar.
+This beginner-level hike is long however featuring an easy walking path that is well-marked, smooth, and flat.
 As you hike along this scenic trail you pass through the larger well-known city of Akron, Cuyahoga Valley National Park, and the Ohio Erie Canal Reservation which offers you urban areas for food, facilities, and rest but also scenic views of lakes, creeks, dense forest, and fields of flowers.
 With accessibility all year round, you can also enjoy the crisp air of autumn and winter with dense forests of greens changing into yellows, reds, and oranges or the snowy paths of winter.

 3. The Valley Of The Ancients trail